anyaevostinar/SymbulationEmp/docs/QuickStartGuides/2-CollectingData.md

 These commands will output a file `munged_basic.dat` that contains the average *interaction value* of hosts and symbionts over time in each of your replicates and treatments.

 You can then open the R script `SampleAnalysis.R`, set your working directory to the `Analysis` folder and run all of the lines to see a plot of the effect of vertical transmission on the evolved interaction value for hosts and symbionts.
-We reccomend using RStudio for running R scripts.
-You can find the documentation and information on how to download RStudion [here](https://docs.rstudio.com/).
+We recommend using RStudio for running R scripts.
+You can find the documentation and information on how to [download RStudio here](https://docs.rstudio.com/).